COrangeblade/MC-2D/更新日志|Update log.md

 Update content:

--Replace the image buffer core to make the image smoother.
+- Replace the image buffer core to make the image smoother.